wein.plus

 Tartaric acid

-The most important acid (also 2,3-dihydroxysuccinic acid or 2,3-dihydroxybutanedioic acid) in wine with a content of 0.5 to 4 g/l, which is one of the non-volatile acids.
-Before the discovery of the actual tartaric acid, its salt potassium hydrogen tartrate - the tartar - was thought to be a solid acid, since this precipitates easily in wine due to its poor solubility in water.
-In the past, this was therefore easier for chemists to recognise than the highly soluble tartaric acid.
-This was separated from tartar by the chemist Karl Wilhelm Scheele (1742-1786) in 1769 and was therefore named tartaric acid by him.
-After its continuous build-up in the grapes during the ripening period, the proportion no longer decreases, in contrast to malic acid.
-During prolonged cold weather, tartaric acid can already be precipitated in the grape.
+The most important acid (also 2,3-dihydroxy succinic acid or 2,3-dihydroxy butanedioic acid) in wine with a content of 0.5 to 4 g/l, which is one of the non-volatile acids.
+Before the discovery of tartaric acid, its salt potassium hydrogen tartrate ( tartaric acid) was thought to be a solid acid, as it precipitates easily in wine due to its poor water solubility.
+It was therefore easier to recognise than the easily soluble tartaric acid.
+In 1769, the chemist Karl Wilhelm Scheele (1742-1786) separated it from tartaric acid, which is why he called it tartaric acid.
+After its continuous build-up in the grapes during the ripening period, in contrast to malic acid, the proportion no longer decreases.
+Tartaric acid can already be precipitated in the grapes during prolonged cold weather.

 Voices of our members